beginning of content

 • A tooth abscess will not get better on its own.

-• See your dentist or dental practitioner if you think you have a tooth abscess.
+• See your dentist or doctor if you think you have a tooth abscess.

 What is a tooth abscess?

-If you think you might have a tooth abscess, you should see your dentist or dental practitioner straight away.
+If you think you might have a tooth abscess, see your dentist or doctor straight away.

 What are the symptoms of a tooth abscess?

-If you have a tooth abscess, you may have:
+If you have a tooth abscess, you may notice:

 What causes a tooth abscess?

-See your dentist or dental practitioner as soon as you can, if you think you have a tooth abscess.
+You should see your dentist or doctor as soon as possible if you have symptoms of a tooth abscess.

-If you have chipped or broken teeth you should see a dentist or dental practitioner for a check-up.
+If you have chipped or broken teeth, see a dentist for a check-up.

 How is a tooth abscess treated?